Civilian War Memorial: Unveiling of the Memorial

 The memorial was completed in January 1967 at a total construction cost of about S$500,000.
 On 15 February that year, the Civilian War Memorial was officially unveiled by then Prime Minister Lee Kuan Yew, who laid a wreath at the memorial.

 The memorial is one of Singapore's iconic heritage landmarks that truly embraces the virtues of a multiracial and multicultural city, the unity of which is inevitably one of the pillars for Singapore's modern day success, harmony and prosperity.
 The memorial has also been affectionately described by some as resembling four giant chopsticks.

 Every year on 15 February (Total Defence Day in Singapore, commemorating the 1942 surrender of Singapore to the Japanese), a memorial service is held at the Civilian War Memorial to remember the victims of the war.

 National monument

-On 15 August 2013, the Civilian War Memorial was gazetted by the National Heritage Board as 65th National monument of Singapore.
+On 15 August 2013, the Civilian War Memorial was gazetted by the National Heritage Board as the 65th National monument of Singapore.